 Both Voyager spacecraft carry recorded messages from Earth on golden phonograph records — 12-inch, gold-plated copper disks.
 A committee chaired by the late astronomer Carl Sagan selected the contents of the records for NASA.

-The records are cultural time capsules that the Voyagers bear with them to other star systems.
+The "Golden Records," as these records are called, are cultural time capsules that the Voyagers bear with them to other star systems.
 They contain images and natural sounds, spoken greetings in 55 languages and musical selections from different cultures and eras.

 The program's observations of Jupiter, Saturn, Uranus and Neptune also provide valuable touchstones for current observations of these planets.
 NASA sent follow-on probes to Jupiter (Galileo, 1989-2003) and Saturn (Cassini, 1997-2017) to examine these giant planets up close for several years, following the quick glimpses provided by Voyager.
 Galileo and Cassini each gathered data about the icy moons at their respective planets, as well as information about the structure and composition of the giant planets themselves, among other activities.